 OPC UA Middleware Architecture

-Architecture-first implementation of IEC 62541, driven by OPC UA information modeling.
+Architecture-first implementation of IEC 62541, driven by OPC UA information modeling and runtime execution.

 OPC UA Middleware Architecture Overview